When Is It Time To Put My Dog To Sleep

 It can be helpful to score each of these factors out of ten, one denoting severe uncontrolled symptoms, and ten being an absence of that symptom, or where it is being managed well by medication.
 Using this scale, overall a score of greater than 30/60 suggests that quality of life is acceptable at present, but lower than 30/60 would trigger significant concerns and justify discussion with a vet regarding further medical options, or whether euthanasia should be considered.

-we know our dog or cat's normal behaviours, and sometimes it is enough to empathetically consider if they are enjoying life, and overall if we feel they are still having more good days than bad.
+We know our dog or cat’s normal behaviours, and sometimes it is enough to empathetically consider if they are enjoying life, and overall if we feel they are still having more good days than bad.
 If the answer to these questions is a negative, and particularly if the pet’s health issues are following a predictable trajectory of deterioration, with a limited chance of stabilisation and improvement with medication or palliative care, then it is kind and reasonable to consider to put your dog to sleep

 It is important to take a holistic approach to put your dog down.
 While the pet’s quality of life is of fundamental importance in the decision making process, the owner’s quality of life is intrinsically woven into this decision too.
 For some owners, feeling relentlessly anxious, overwhelmed or stressed by a pet’s condition is a concern, and there may be physical, emotional and/ or financial difficulties associated with trying to meet the needs of the pet.
 It is not uncommon for some form of time constraint to be present also, most often that the owner is going away in the near future, and this may influence the decision with regards to timing of euthanasia.
 It may be considered unkind to leave the ailing pet in an unfamiliar situation, or under the care of someone who doesn’t know him or her well.
 And it could be unfair to rely on a friend or neighbour to make the decision about euthanasia should the pet deteriorate whilst owners are away.